 03 of 10

 Most potting soil has no accessible nutrients for your plants, you need to add those.
 The vast majority of plants will need fertilizer added to your soil, in order to thrive.
-I mix in a slow release fertilizer into my potting mix.
-To do this, I either mix up a big batch of potting soil mixed with fertilizer in a bucket, or I fill my pot with potting soil and then mix in the fertilizer.
-I use an organic potting soil and an organic fertilizer.
-I use either Bradfield Organics All Purpose or Espoma...
-Plant-tone or Flower-tone.
+You can mix in a slow release fertilizer into my potting mix.
+To do this, either mix up a big batch of potting soil mixed with fertilizer in a bucket or fill your pot with potting soil and then mix in the fertilizer.

-I then fertilizer every week or two with a liquid fertilizer - usually a fish emulsion, seaweed blend.
-It smells awful, but really helps to give plants the nutrition they need.
+Then fertilize every week or two with a liquid fertilizer - usually a fish emulsion, seaweed blend.
+It smells awful but really helps to give plants the nutrition they need.

-Many people use Miracle-Gro, and while it will feed your plants and help them to grow, if you start using it, you will have to continue because this type of synthetic fertilizer will kill the beneficial organisms that exist in the soil.
-Organic gardening depends on these organisms so once you've used Miricle-Gro, you will have to stick to it or another synthetic fertilizer.
+Many people use Miracle-Gro, and while it will feed your plants and help them to grow if you start using it, you will have to continue because this type of synthetic fertilizer will kill the beneficial organisms that exist in the soil.
+Organic gardening depends on these organisms so once you've used Miracle-Gro, you will have to stick to it or another synthetic fertilizer.

 04 of 10

-I have found one of the best ways to avoid plant panic, or at least minimize it, is to decide what I want... before I go and make a list.
+One of the best ways to avoid plant panic, or at least minimize it, is to decide what you want before you go to the nursery and make a list.
 This list doesn't even have to have the exact plants, though if you are ambitious, you can go online or look through plant catalogs and decide exactly what you want.
-I suggest a list at least with the number of pots, the sizes and where they are going - so you can get plants that fit the pots and know if you need plants for sun or shade or anything in between.
+Try to create a list at least with the number of pots, the sizes, and where they are going - so you can get plants that fit the pots and know if you need plants for sun or shade or anything in between.

 05 of 10